 (1) Representation is an essential part of the process by which meanings are produced and exchanged however, given the politics of knowledge construction, misrepresentation and misrecognition of ideas, people, groups, spaces, and territories may occur requiring constant re-engagement with the implicit assumptions and practices of research.

-(2) There is a need for a far greater discussion on the ethics of representation in research and an overall recognition of the eurocentric nature of research ethics that may not be applicable in the Global South.
+(2) There is a need for a far greater discussion on the ethics of representation in research and an overall recognition of the eurocentric nature of research ethics that may not be applicable worldwide.
 The new practices of representation in the UK context seem to be situated predominantly in arts-based and visual research, where issues of representation are an intrinsic part of practice, but these need to be utilised in all institutions and reflected on in wider methodological approaches.

 We are influenced by postcolonial scholarship and we use this as a launching point from which to engage with new theories and methods beyond the confines of a specific field.